18F/api-program/_includes/index.md

 Even with guidance and support, an agency might still take years to launch an API program.
 This service offers a comprehensive solution to help agencies quickly launch a fully functioning API program.

 ## What This Offers Your Agency
-* Production-ready APIs
+* Production-ready APIs hosted on [cloud.gov](https://cloud.gov)
 * Developer-friendly documentation
 * Training for agency staff and leadership on the role of APIs for your agency and how to maintain the program going forward
-* Robust API analytics to understand how developers use your APIs
+* Robust API analytics to understand how the public is using your APIs

 ## Who Should Use This Program